jwil007/wlan-autoroam/README.md

 This project uses native Linux tools (iw, wpa_cli, wpa_supplicant, and journalctl) to automatically scan and roam (reassociate) to BSSIDs in your ESS.
 It checks the current SSID you are connected to and identifies candidate APs to roam to above a configurable RSSI threshold.
 The roaming process is sequenced in descending order of RSSI, with the final roam being a return to the original BSSID.

 #### UI mode and CLI mode:
 1. `start_autoroam_ui.py` - Starts a web UI via HTTP on localhost.
-The web UI is fully featured, in that you can start the roam, view results, and download logs from it.
+The web UI lets you run the roam process, analyze results, and download logs.
-2. `start_autoroam_cli.py` - Runs the roam cycle a single time from your shell.
-Stdout will print basic results, detailed output (json for all roams, debug logs, logs for failed roams) is saved to the data directory, which is automatically.
+2. `start_autoroam_cli.py` - An optional CLI script is provided, which runs the same roam process invoked by the UI and prints results in standard out.
+Log files and json output are saved to the `data` directory underneath the root of this repo.

 ### Requirements:
 A Linux device with a Wi-Fi interface connected to an SSID.
 Python3, iw, wpa_cli, wpa_supplicant, and journalctl.